-By the end of the SLIC clerks will be expected to:
+By the end of the SLIC, clerks will be expected to:

-- 1. Perform an appropriate and focused observed history for patients with a core EM presentation (see list 1), using a patient and family-centered approach. - 2.
-Perform an appropriate and focused observed physical examination for patients with a core EM presentation (see list 1), using a patient and family-centered approach. - 3.
-Select and interpret relevant diagnostic tests in the evaluation of patients with a core EM presentation (see list 1). - 4.
-Develop and refine a differential diagnosis based on clinical information and results from investigations for the core EM presentations (see list 1). - 5.
-Develop and discuss appropriate plans for the management of patients with the core EM conditions (see list 2). - 6.
-Develop and apply appropriate triage skills in the identification of patients with life-threatening conditions. - 7.
-Develop skills to provide appropriate resuscitation to acutely unwell patients and those with immediately life threatening presentations. - 8.
-Determine appropriate disposition for patients (admit versus discharge), and ensure appropriate disposition plans for discharged patients. - 9.
-Discuss advantages and disadvantages of pharmacologic and non-pharmacologic treatment modalities based upon the patient's context and issues. - 10.
-Interpret each of the following: anion gap, osmolar gap, bone/joint x-ray, Chest x-ray, Abdominal x-ray, ECG, VBG or ABG. - 11.
-Administer appropriate local anaesthetic and perform minor wound closure. - 12.
+- 1. Select and interpret relevant diagnostic tests in the evaluation of patients with a core EM presentation (see list 1). - 2.
+Develop and refine a differential diagnosis based on clinical information and results from investigations for the core EM presentations (see list 1). - 3.
+Develop and discuss appropriate plans for the management of patients with the core EM conditions (see list 2). - 4.
+Develop and apply appropriate triage skills in the identification of patients with life-threatening conditions. - 5.
+Develop skills to provide appropriate resuscitation to acutely unwell patients and those with immediately life threatening presentations. - 6.
+Determine appropriate disposition for patients (admit versus discharge), and ensure appropriate disposition plans for discharged patients. - 7.
+Discuss advantages and disadvantages of pharmacologic and non-pharmacologic treatment modalities based upon the patient's context and issues. - 8.
+Interpret each of the following: anion gap, osmolar gap, bone/joint x-ray, Chest x-ray, Abdominal x-ray, ECG, VBG or ABG. - 9.
+Administer appropriate local anaesthetic and perform minor wound closure. - 10.
 Analyze the process of triage and prioritization of care.

-- 1. Maintain clear, accurate, and appropriate records of clinical encounters. - 2.
-Present clinical encounters/patient presentations effectively including differential diagnoses, management plans and disposition. - 3.
+1. Maintain clear, accurate, and appropriate records of clinical encounters.

+- 2. Present clinical encounters/patient presentations effectively including differential diagnoses, management plans and disposition. - 3.
 Communicate in a language easily understood by patients and family members. - 4.
 Communicate in a culturally competent and sensitive manner. - 5.
 Participate in obtaining informed consent.